Windows OS Hub

 Dism.exe /online /Export-DefaultAppAssociations:C:\PS\DefaultAssoc.xml

-The command will save all the program associations you have configured on your user profile to the XML file.
-You can open the DefaultAssoc.xml file in any text editor, and see the full list of file associations exported.
-If you need to use only a part of associations from this list (in order not to override the existing user settings), you can manually edit the XML file.
+The command exports to an XML file all of your configured program associations.
+You can open the DefaultAssoc.xml file with any text editor, and see the full list of file associations exported.
+If you need to use only a part of associations from this list (in order not to override the existing user associations), you can manually edit the XML file.
 Leave only the lines with the file extensions you need.
-For example, we’ll leave the following lines for HTM and HTML extensions:
+For example, we’ll leave the following lines for PDF and FDF extensions:

 <DefaultAssociations>